semagnum/light-painter/docs/index.markdown

 Since this uses Cycles nodes, it is only supported in Cycles.
 You can find this panel in your active lamp's properties.
 You can choose between the different procedural texture types available within Blender.

+## Questions or Issues?

+Report them through the GitHub issue tracker.
+Please provide steps to reproduce, and errors from the Blender terminal if applicable.